EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 3. The creators receive seed capital from many, many investors.
 4. It ends up becoming just another tool and everything stays the same.

 Does it sound like anything like that?
-Maybe they are just a group of people looking to become millionaires and we're in the middle of an [AI bubble]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}).
+Maybe they are just a group of people looking to become millionaires and we're in the middle of an [AI overhype and possible in a bubble about to burst]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}).

 {{< figure src="images/its-all-about-shareholders.jpg" class="md-local-image" alt="Meme of omniman talking to his son about shareholders\"" >}}